hhaji/Algorithms-For-Data-Science/Tools/README.md

 * The Python Tutorial ([available from the Python website](https://docs.python.org/3.6/tutorial/))

 ### Project Euler
-If you want practice Python more, then we recommend to solve the problems of [Project Euler](https://projecteuler.net/)!
+If you want to solve interesting problems with Python, then we recommend to solve the problems of [Project Euler](https://projecteuler.net/)!

 ### Anaconda
 [Anaconda Distribution](https://www.anaconda.com/what-is-anaconda/): With over 6 million users, the open source Anaconda Distribution is the fastest and easiest way to do Python and R data science and machine learning on Linux, Windows, and Mac OS X. It's the industry standard for developing, testing, and training on a single machine.